oodx/room/docs/ref/RUNTIME_STRAT.md

 Because all drivers funnel through the same runtime lifecycle, features remain portable.

+### Bootstrap Helpers

+- `BootstrapAudit`: Wrap any audit sink to buffer lifecycle events until the first render (or an override stage) so demos/tests do not spam logs before the UI appears.
+All runtime examples should opt into this helper by default.
+- `BootstrapControls`: Request fine-grained control over bootstrap without immediately presenting the first frame.
+Callers can present or delay the initial render, pump a fixed number of synthetic ticks, or gate startup on the first key event before resuming the normal driver flow.
+See `examples/bootstrap_helper.rs` for a scripted usage pattern and migrate new demos/tests through this API as they land.
+- `cursor` utilities: Use helpers such as `move_down_lines` or `move_to` to reposition the terminal cursor after printing captured frames so prompts stay tidy when the runtime exits.

 ## Declarative Layout Plan

 Introduce a DSL (working name `layout-html`) that compiles into a